This is part two of the story that began with The Haunting of John Alford Tyng

 (This home was probably north of the more famous Tyng Mansion, near Middlesex Road – Route 3A – before it meets Westford Road.
 You can see it marked as “the Haunted House” on old Dunstable and Tyngsborough maps.)

 The stories are consistent about Tyng’s death.
 After moving into the third house, Tyng became very ill.
 His servants took care of him for awhile, until Judith Thompson’s ghost drove them out.

-Since they didn’t know that she was dead, Tyng’s family didn’t realize how serious the problem was.
+Since they didn’t know Judith was dead, Tyng’s family didn’t realize how serious the problem was.

 After that, they turned to an old family friend and neighbor, Captain Joseph Butterfield.

-The stories vary, but she swore that Tyng’s name would never remain on a headstone and he’d be forgotten in history.
+The stories vary, but – before vanishing – Judith swore that Tyng’s name would never remain on a headstone and he’d be forgotten in history.

-Next: Tyng Mansion Ghosts.
+READ NEXT: Tyng Mansion Ghosts.
 Tyng Mansion may be gone, but its ghosts remain.